shunliz/AWS-certificate/ec2.md

 **Q. Which AMIs can I use with P3, P2 and G3 instances?**

 You can currently use Windows Server, SUSE Enterprise Linux, Ubuntu, and Amazon Linux AMIs on P2 and G3 instances.
 P3 instances only support HVM AMIs.
 If you want to launch AMIs with operating systems not listed here, contact AWS[Customer Support](https://amazonaws-china.com/contact-us/)with your request or reach out through[EC2 Forums](https://forums.aws.amazon.com/forum.jspa?forumID=30#).

+**Q. Why am I unable to see the GPU when using Microsoft Remote Desktop?**

+When using Remote Desktop, GPUs using the WDDM driver model are replaced with a non-accelerated Remote Desktop display driver.
+In order to access your GPU hardware, you need to utilize a different remote access tool, such as VNC.